ChendiDotLin/Online_Connectivity-aware_MultiRobot_Deployment/README.md

 # Overview

-This is the demonstration work of my master thesis work: https://www.ri.cmu.edu/publications/online-connectivity-aware-dynamic-distribution-for-heterogeneous-multi-robot/.
+This is the demonstration work of my master thesis: https://www.ri.cmu.edu/publications/online-connectivity-aware-dynamic-distribution-for-heterogeneous-multi-robot/.
 It is based on the framework of Behavior Mixing and dynamically distribute the heterogeneous robots both on the allocation level and the control level.

 # MATLAB Version